 Why should Christians oppose the Equality Act?

-On Thursday, February 25, the U.S. House of Representatives voted in favor of a controversial bill titled the Equality Act.
-This legislation, filed as H.R.
-5, seeks to expand the definition of “sex” to include “sexual orientation” and “gender identity” (SOGI) and would revise every title of the Civil Rights Act of 1964 to add these categories as new protected classes in the federal code.
+On Wednesday, June 21, 2023, Representative Mark Takano (D-CA) and Senator Jeff Merkley (D-OR) reintroduced the controversial Equality Act into the current session of Congress.
+This legislation intends to expand the definition of “sex” to include “sexual orientation” and “gender identity” (SOGI) and would revise every title of the Civil Rights Act of 1964 to add these categories as new protected classes in the federal code.

 The ERLC believes that this bill represents the most significant threat to religious liberty ever considered in the United States Congress.
-Opposing this bill is among our topic public policy priorities in 2021.
-In the coming days, we will be releasing a full slate of resources on this page as we work to oppose the Equality Act.
+Opposing this bill has been among our topic public policy priorities since 2021.

 Here is a summary of why the ERLC stands firmly opposed to this bill becoming law.